|Elliott Sound Products||Equalisers|

 Analogue circuits have another major benefit - they can be built by anyone who can use Veroboard and a soldering iron, or mount parts on a PCB.
 This isn't even an option for most digital systems unless the person building the circuit can not only solder surface mount parts, but also knows how to program a DSP.
 There's another disadvantage to the digital approach, and that's IC continuity.
 Many modern digital ICs (DSPs, ADCs, DACs, etc.) have a short production life, so if the IC fails after a few years it may be impossible to replace.
 In contrast, opamps have been with us for many years, and there's no indication that any of the popular devices will disappear.
 Even if an opamp does become unavailable, you can be sure that a suitable replacement with equal or better performance can be found easily.

 Whether you like the idea of EQ or not, it's inevitable that it has been used during the production of the original recording.
-There may be a very small number of tracks that have been created as direct to tape or hard disk without any processing, but they will be few and far between.
+There may be a very small number of tracks that have been created as direct to tape or hard disk without any processing, but they are few and far between.
 If such material is not a genre you even like, then there's no point at all.
 In general, EQ will hopefully be applied only where necessary, and preferably with as little change as possible.
 However, many producers will abuse your senses and the recording by manipulating frequency response so that even more compression can be added without turning the music to mush.
 Regretfully, this seems to be a popular pastime .

 Phase response wasn't even mentioned in any of the descriptions, because it's extremely variable.
 All equalisers cause phase shift, and the change of phase is much more rapid with a high Q circuit.
 We can hear the frequency response variation caused by any equaliser, but the phase shift is not audible.
 There is any number of people who claim that phase is audible, but the claim belies the fact that most programme material has had at least some equalisation, and therefore has phase that varies from the original either for particular instruments and/or for the complete mix.
 No double-blind test has ever shown that phase shift is audible, provided it's static.
 Varying phase shift is used to create vibrato (cyclically varying pitch) which is audible, and is used as an 'effect' with many electric musical instruments.